rifnyrachman/Leeds-Assignment-1-Rifny-Rachman/README.md

 2. Unzip the downloaded folder
 3. Open model.py and agentframework.py using Spyder

+### Setup Preparation (for Spyder)
+Hit the following buttons:
+1. Tools button on top of window -> Preferences -> IPython Console -> Graphics
+2. Set Backend to be Tkinter, then click OK.

 ### Running This Program
 1. Open model.py window
 2. Run the program